 How do I purchase an original artwork?

 Artworks can be purchased directly through this website through provided Paypal links or by emailing Lynnette with inquiries, purchasing on her Etsy store (usually smaller works), or visiting one of her art events and purchasing at the event.
-To see which works may be available, visit the portfolio section of this website (listed under the PAINTINGS tab on the the navigation bar at the top of this page).
+To see which works may be available, visit the Paintings section of this website (listed under the PAINTINGS tab on the the navigation bar at the top of this page).
 All artworks that are available have their prices and dimensions listed.
 Most works can be shipped.
 Lynnette accepts credit cards, debit cards, Etsy and PayPal payments.
 Personal checks, treasurer's and cashier's checks, and money orders are NOT accepted.
 Lynnette charges a 6% sales tax to all Pennsylvania sales.

 Can artwork be shipped or delivered to me?